drgvszi/Catan/Reports/GameEngineReports/README.md

-  "grain_0": "number of received grains (integer)", "brick_0": "number of received bricks (integer)", "ore_0": "number of received ores (integer)", "resourcesToDiscard_0": "0 or half (rounded down) if rolled seven and has 8 or more resources (integer)", "player_1": "playerId",
+  "grain_0": "number of received grains (integer)", "brick_0": "number of received bricks (integer)", "ore_0": "number of received ores (integer)", "resourcesToDiscard_0": "0 or half (rounded down) if rolled seven and has eight or more resources (integer)", "player_1": "playerId",
-  "lumber_1": "number of received lumbers (integer)", "wool_1": "number of received wools (integer)", "grain_1": "number of received grains (integer)", "brick_1": "number of received bricks (integer)", "ore_1": "number of received ores (integer)", "resourcesToDiscard_1": "0 or half (rounded down) if rolled seven and has 8 or more resources (integer)" }
+  "lumber_1": "number of received lumbers (integer)", "wool_1": "number of received wools (integer)", "grain_1": "number of received grains (integer)", "brick_1": "number of received bricks (integer)", "ore_1": "number of received ores (integer)", "resourcesToDiscard_1": "0 or half (rounded down) if rolled seven and has eight or more resources (integer)" }
 }
 ```